td0g/PCB_Gcode_Toolkit/README.md

 ### 5. Draw

 A quick way to review the gcode and check for issues.
 Black lines are etches, red lines are travel.
+It can be used before and after the gcode is edited to compare the results side-by-side.

 ## Instructions for Etch Auto-Levelling